 - If the student has graduated from a high school in the U.S.

-- If the student started at ISU prior to Fall 2016 when the course became a mandatory requirement
+- If the student started at ISU prior to Fall 2016 in a degree seeking program when the course became a mandatory requirement

 Students that meet one of the above conditions can be automatically exempt from taking the IFYE Seminar course.